World Association of Chefs' Societies

-The World Association of Chefs' Societies (WACS), is a global network of chefs associations first founded in October 1928 at the Sorbonne in Paris.
-At that first congress there were 65 delegates from 17 countries, representing 36 national and international associations, and the venerable August Escoffier was named the first Honorary President of WACS.
-Today, this global body has 72 official chefs associations as members.
-The biennial congress is a hallmark tradition of WACS and has been organized in over 20 cities across the world throughout its illustrious 74-year history, WACS is managed by an elected presidential body consisting of the WACS president, vice president, treasurer, secretary general and ambassador honorary president, as well as a board of continental directors that look after the regions of Asia, Europe, Africa, the Pacific and the Americas.
+The World Association of Chefs' Societies (Worldchefs), is a global network of chefs associations first founded in October 1928 at the Sorbonne in Paris.
+At that first Worldchefs Congress there were 65 delegates from 17 countries, representing 36 national and international associations, and the venerable August Escoffier was named the first Honorary President of Worldchefsf.
+Today, this global body has 98 official chefs associations as members.
+The biennial congress is a hallmark tradition of Worldchefs and has been organized in over 40 cities across the world throughout its illustrious 98-year history, Worldchefs is managed by an elected presidential body consisting of the Worldchefs president, vice president, treasurer, secretary general and ambassador honorary president, as well as a board of continental directors that look after the regions of Asia, Europe, Middle East & Africa, the Pacific-Rim and the Americas.
 A separate committee manages all culinary competition-related affairs.